JanRombouts/dynamicswitches/README.md

-This folder contains three Python modules written for the paper:
+This folder contains four Python modules written for the paper:

 - changingswitches.py contains code to set up bistable response curves and implements a pseudo-arclength continuation algorithm to compute the response curve
 - csutils.py contains various utility functions we used, such as period detection algorithms